 Crossing the Equator

 A half hour small plane flight north of Nairobi near the town of Nanyuki, I straddled the equator — literally.
 The imaginary zero-degree line not only bisects the world but the Fairmont Mount Kenya Safar Club as well.
-The age-old question of whether water drains in different directions on either side of the equator was confirmed—in short, it’s true.
+The age-old question of whether water drains in different directions on either side of the equator was confirmed—in short, it’s a great story, but not really true.
+Though the hotel put on a great show.

-To prove it, the hotel placed two large lily pad-shaped iron bowls at either end of a lawn a few hundred feet apart with the equator in the middle.
+Two large lily pad-shaped iron bowls were placed at either end of a lawn a few hundred feet apart with the equator in the middle.
 In the northern half, water sprinkled with leaf fragments drained in a clockwise direction, at the southern end, counterclockwise.
-It was a little trippy.
+It was a little trippy, but from all accounts easy to “fix.”

 The demonstration came to a close with a kitschy ceremony requiring me to dance down a stone path to drum beats and tribal yells.
 Kikuyu staff wearing traditional dress waited at the far end to hand me a certificate signifying my crossing the equator.
 My first reaction to this rite of passage was Hell no!
 But other guests did it and not wanting to be labeled a party-pooper, I chose to own it.